-The morning of your wedding day will be spent getting beautified, celebrating with your best gal pals, and enjoying one final morning of being a single lady.
-It’ll be a fun, emotional whirlwind, teetering between nostalgic and anticipation.
-As you put those finishing touches on both yourself and your big day, be sure to follow my 5 tips for getting wedding ready!
+Those early morning hours spent getting wedding ready just might become some of your favorite from the entire day.
+You’ll be getting beautified, poppin’ bottles, celebrating with your best pals, and enjoying one final morning of being a single lady.
+It’ll be a fun, emotional whirlwind, teetering between nostalgia and anticipation.
+But it can also be a stressful time!
+As you put those finishing touches on both yourself and your big day, be sure to follow our 5 tips for getting wedding ready and helping that morning run smoothly!

 Wash and dry your hair the day or night before.

-A fancy do works best when your hair is a bit dirty.
-Every girl knows that.
-Don’t send your hair stylist into a tail spin by showing up with clean (or worse yet…wet!) hair.
+A fancy ‘do works best when your hair is just a little bit dirty.
+Don’t send your hair stylist into a tail spin by showing up with squeaky clean (or worse yet…wet!) hair.
+On the flip side, don’t come with three days of dry shampoo in your hair.
 Spend a little bit of time prepping before bed and your hair will thank you.

 Lay everything out before you go to sleep.